byjlw/LLM-Analysis/docs/DESIGN_DETAILS.md

 - Generates code implementation for each set of requirements
 - Uses normalized filenames to maintain traceability
 - Stores all generated code as .txt files in `/code` directory
+- Code output includes:
+  * Markdown-style documentation
+  * Required libraries and dependencies
+  * Code implementation with comments
+  * Detailed explanations of the implementation
 - Maps code files back to their requirements and ideas
 - Processes multiple requirements in parallel using ThreadPoolExecutor
 - Includes comprehensive logging for parallel execution status

 #### DependencyCollector (`src/processors/dependency_collector.py`)
-- Analyzes code files to identify frameworks used
+- Analyzes code files to identify frameworks and libraries used
 - Uses LLM to extract framework names from code
 - Tracks usage frequency of each framework
+- Focuses on ML/AI frameworks and scientific computing libraries
 - Processes multiple code files in parallel for improved performance
 - Aggregates results from parallel analysis into a unified counter
 - Outputs normalized dependency data: